qwd/dev-site/docs/_en/resource/error-code.md

 Incorrect path or path parameter, the resource could not be found.
 Please note that you will not get response body for 404 errors.

-### TOO FAST
+### TOO MANY REQUESTS

 `HTTP response status code: 429`

-Your request rate is too fast and exceeds the QPM limit.
-You should take an interval before retrying, also if you have multiple devices, this interval should be staggered or randomized.
-See [Exponential Backoff](/en/docs/best-practices/optimize-requests/#using-exponential-backoff-to-handle-errors) for interval requests.
+Too many requests in a short time, exceeded the QPM limit or accumulated a lot of invalid requests.
+You must wait or fix the errors before retrying, otherwise ongoing 429 status may be recognized as abuse of server resources or DDoS attacks, which will suspend your account.
+See [Exponential Backoff](/en/docs/best-practices/optimize-requests/#using-exponential-backoff-to-handle-errors) for how to set the retry time.

 ### OVER FREE DAILY LIMIT